MobilePayDev/MobilePay-TransactionReporting-API/docs/index.md

  * 401 is returned when required authentication headers are missing from the request.
  * 403 is returned for two cases: either user is not authorized to access specified resource or user is disabled.
  * 404 is used in the case of trying to query non existing resource.
+ * 408 is returned when request timed out.
+The request should be resubmmitted later.
  * 412 is used to indicate that resource exists but is not yet ready for use (for long running reports).
  * 500 can happen if something unexpected goes wrong in the API, e.g. an unhandled exception.
 There is likely to be quite limited error information available in this case and it's best to contact MobilePay, providing details of what request caused the problem and when it was done.
 One form of 500 error that may be observed is a TimeoutException, which can ocurr when the API server did not receive an expected event after sending a command into the system to be executed.
 This error should be treated like other unhandled exceptions and reported, rather than ignored like a network timeout might be.